How to Build a Day Trading Computer With Any Budget

 So, I decided to buy four 24″ monitors, which where mounted to four monitor brackets fixed into the wall with individual adjustable jib-arms.
 I simply connected my graphic card, via HDMI, and everything ran like a charm.

 In my craziest times as a day trader, I had more than 60 charts open at the same time to visualize my automated trading results and manage my orders (this was really crazy and I do not recommend doing this on your own).

 A few years later, things changed again.
-I was becoming more rational in day trading the stock market and my focus grew from manually executed buy and sell orders to fully automated trading using Trade Ideas within my Brokerage Account.
+I was becoming more rational in day trading the stock market and my focus grew from manually executed buy and sell orders to fully automated trading using Trade Ideas.

 One API connection, automated buy and sell orders, and the main focus on trading strategy development and trade management.
 For that reason, I reduced the number of monitors but changed to really big ones with 4k resolution plus a trading notebook, my iPad and mobile device.
 And that’s where I am today.

 As you can see, I changed my trading computer environment according to my trading style and available budget.
 I am convinced that the right informational technology infrastructure, like trading desktops, trading laptops and monitor arrays can boost the performance for any day trader and investor.
 But it has to fit your individual needs and budget.

 Whenever I bought a trading computer, one thing was always certain.
 I had to choose every main component myself, customize, and assemble it on my own.